Dead Man's Hollow: Industrial history

 The Boiler House ruins of the Union Sewer Pipe Company in Dead Man's Hollow.

 The remnants of two industrial businesses that once thrived in the McKeesport area, the Bowman Brickyard and the Union Sewer Pipe Company, can also be found throughout the Dead Man's Hollow conservation area.
-Operations for both companies began in the late 1880s and lasted until a devastating fire brought it to an end in 1920.
+Operations for both companies began in the late 1880s and lasted until a fire in 1920.
 A number of the established hiking trails give visitors the unique opportunity to "step back in time" while exploring the "factory ruins".
 Among the most visited locations at the former industrial site are the large circular foundations of kiln ovens that were used in the pipe making process as well as the decaying graffiti covered walls of the company's boiler house.
 Other notable locations are the slightly curved wall of a former P≤ Railroad siding and an oversized drainage tunnel leading to the Youghiogheny River.